dhamaker/temp/README.md

 Date:  March 20, 2019

+As you mention, there are so many things wrong with the source file.
+HTML, Accessibility, Broken Links, etc.   The page appears to be the output of a WYSIWYG editor circa 1998.
+It needs recoding to Web Standards; not remediation.

 # Tests
 1. Content Review
 2. HTML Validation: https://validator.w3.org/
 3. WAVE Review
-3. Color Contrast Check

-Terri,

-As you mention, there are so many things wrong with the source file.
-HTML, Accessibility, Broken Links, etc.   The page appears to be the output of a WYSIWYG editor circa 1998.
-It needs recoding to Web Standards; not remediation.

 # Content Issues
 1. Weak file naming: redundant extensions, spacing poor form  *.html.html.
 File name is not compatible with all operating systems and mixed case increases input errors.
 Better:  test-page-2.html